sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 ###Control Flow

 ####1.
 Temperature calculator
-User should be able to...
+User should be able to:

 * Pass a temperature into the program